glassus/terminale_nsi/docs/T4_Bases_de_donnees/4.2_Langage_SQL/02_exercices_inter.md

         --#13
         /*
         List every match with the goals scored by each team as shown.
-This will use "CASE WHEN" which has not been explained in any previous exercises. mdate	team1	score1	team2	score2
+This will use 'CASE WHEN' which has not been explained in any previous exercises. mdate	team1	score1	team2	score2
         1 July 2012	ESP	4	ITA	0
         10 June 2012	ESP	1	ITA	1